 To help you book this experience, we created his profile here: https://www.tomplanmytrip.com/travel-to-colombia/booking-experience/cocktail-cooking-classes-romario/

 Inside, you’ll find all the information you need about this tour and an online form to contact Romario directly.

 He will come back to you to organize your delicious Cartagena cooking class.

 Alternative: You can also book a cocktail class

-This cocktail class aims to learn while drinking and having a good time.
+This cocktail class aims to learn while drinking and having a good time in Cartagena.

 This activity lasts less time than the cooking class (approx. 2 hours) and you’ll discover Colombian spirits and local fruits.